 Call to Action Examples: #17 The Skimm

-Things I love about the Skimm: first, it immediately intrigues with its headline “Making it easier for you to live smarter.
+Things we love about the Skimm: First, it immediately intrigues us with its headline “Making it easier for you to live smarter.”

 Next, it explains exactly what you can expect from the service: daily emails with all the latest news you need to know.

-Then it asks for the signup, while using social proof to inform you that millions have already signed up so your are, in fact, in very good company.
+Then it asks for the signup, while using social proof to inform you that millions have already signed up so you are, in fact, in very good company.

 Call to Action Examples: #18 Cisco